ayoung5555/Memory-Anchor/README.md

-497 Chrome Extension
+# 497 Chrome Extension
-==

 ## Todo

 -   [x] BUG - Fix audio not stopping when playing new audio

 -   [x] BUG - Make audio permanant

 -   [ ] BUG - Request user for mic permissions [see here](https://github.com/GoogleChrome/chrome-extensions-samples/issues/821)

 -   [ ] BUG - adding task without audio doesn't work sometimes

 -   [ ] BUG - visual, fix the spacing between recordings

 -   [ ] BUG - make it so audio continues playing / recording even while the user clicks out of the extension to interact with the website.

-- [ ] BUG - clicking website link in info does not open - I think just need to add `target='_blank'` for it to open in new tab?
+-   [x] BUG - clicking website link in info does not open - I think just need to add `target='_blank'` for it to open in new tab?

 -   [ ] FEAT - Import / Export via json.
 See [here](https://stackoverflow.com/a/8205461) and [here](https://github.com/Polarisation/indexeddb-export-import) though let's discuss before adding any packages

 -   [ ] FEAT - stretch goal, but add favicon from website a recording happened on to the left of the task name to improve recognition

 -   [ ] FEAT - do some basic CSS with the recording page so it looks nice

 ## Installation